fzero/fzero.ca/README.markdown

 [Posterous](http://posterous.com), closely emulating
 [Tumblr](http://tumblr.com)'s behavior.
 Posterous connected to my Wordpress installation via XML-RPC and pushed the posts directly to my blog.
-The problem is that made me lazy about actually _writing_ posts.
+This made me lazy about actually _writing_ posts.
 It also was a poor alternative to Instagram (which I left) or Flickr (which I came back to).

 So, in an effort to clean things up, I tweaked my `.htaccess` so all